AnietieGodswill/BOMB-C4/README.md

 * FAST AND EASY TO USE

 ## RECOMMENDED 📒
-Don't send mail more than 50 per time
+Don't send mail more than 100 in a single use

 ## Contact Me ☎